Lambda calculus: Logic and predicates

 which can be verified by showing inductively that n (λg.λk.ISZERO (g 1) k (PLUS (g k) 1)) (λv.0) is the add n − 1 function for n > 0.

 Pairs

-A pair (2-tuple) can be defined in terms of TRUE and FALSE, by using the Church encoding for pairs.
-For example, PAIR encapsulates the pair (x,y), FIRST returns the first element of the pair, and SECOND returns the second.
+A pair (2-tuple) encapsulates two values, and is represented by an abstraction that expects a handler to which it will pass the two values.
+FIRST returns the first element of the pair, and SECOND returns the second.